liqd/adhocracy3/src/adhocracy_sample/adhocracy_sample/docs/login.rst

 FIXME Make the above a real test once that endpoint exists.

-The backend responds with either 'status': 'success' and 'user_path' and 'user_token', just like after a successful login request (see next section).
+The backend responds with either 2xx response code and 'status': 'success' and 'user_path' and
+'user_token', just like after a successful login request (see next section).
 This means that the user account has been activated and the user is now logged in.

-Or it responds with 'status': 'error' and a 'details' field that contains one of the following values:
+Or it responds with 4xx response code and
+'status': 'error' and a 'details' field that contains one of the following values:

 * 'unknown_path' if the activation path is unknown to the backend